ethanp/Notes/Messaging Notes.md

   possible write throughput (similar to things that Redis and Riak are doing)
 * You never have to touch the persistent message store, and in the majority of cases, RabbitMQ will never read the persistent store
     * It is just there for insurance in the case of server crash or a low memory situation
+* Kafka's "partitions" feature allows you to dynamically adjust the number of consumers concurrently reading a topic.
+Basically you just add a new consumer of a topic to an existing consumer group, and Kafka will "rebalance" automatically so that the responsibility of reading partiticular partitions within that topic is shared well amongst the consumers in the group.
+Of course this is only useful in those rare cases that you are building a system to dynamically deal with a rising message influx and overload.
+I'm not sure, but I kind of doubt RabbitMQ lets you handle that case so effectively.

 ## References